Conversion Funnel Optimization: How a Good UX Plays a Role

-Content is key in this step, as it can foster and maintain interest within your prospects.
+Content is key in this step, as it can foster relationships and maintain interest within your prospects.
 There’s a twofold approach for conversion funnel optimization: the first is the nature of the content and the second concerns the UX, or the feelings and attitudes users develop over their experience.

 The first element deals with the core of the content — the content type, its subject matter, how it can help with your prospects’ problems, its visual identity, etc. You would need to establish a blog with relevant posts to your industry or niche.
 Take Slack for example, since the pandemic Slack has upped its content production, providing guides, interviews, etc to teach business leaders and employees alike how to adapt to the “new normal” with Slack.

 Other useful content for stimulating user interest are: